44+ Awesome Uses for Beeswax

 Beeswax for Craft Projects

-While this natural product made by bees can do some serious work, it has a fun side too.
+While this natural product from the bees can do some serious work, it has a fun side too.
 There are many creative beeswax uses involving home decor and seasonal decoration.
+Here are a few:

 Christmas ornaments and tree decorations have been created using natural products for hundreds of years.
 In the past tin molds were used, today it is really easy to make your own beeswax Christmas ornaments with clay cookie molds.